Future-House/aviary/README.md

     """A simple environment that allows an agent to modify a counter."""

     async def reset(self):
-        """Initialize the environment with a counter set to 0.""" self.state = CounterEnvState(count=0)
+        """Initialize the environment with a counter set to 0.
+Goal is to count to 10""" self.state = CounterEnvState(count=0)

         # Create tools allowing the agent to increment and decrement counter